GET TO KNOW OUR CREW

 JOIN OUR TEAM

-Many of our field staff begin their Outward Bound careers through our Instructor Apprenticeship.
-This 10-week program is offered every spring, summer and fall seasons and prepares participants to become full time field instructors.
-Apprentices come with backgrounds ranging in education, youth development, and outdoor skills, however no experience is necessary.
-In the 10 weeks, participants will gain experience in outdoor skills and group facilitation through technical trainings, instructor shadowing, program logistic support, and an apprentice expedition.
+Many of our field staff begin their Outward Bound careers through our New Instructor Training.
+This rigorous 16-week program is offered every spring and summer and prepares participants to become full time field instructors.
+Instructors come with backgrounds ranging in education, youth development, and outdoor skills, however no experience is necessary.
+In the 16 weeks, participants will gain experience in outdoor skills and group facilitation through technical trainings, instructor shadowing, program logistic support, and an apprentice expedition.

-Find the CBOBS Apprenticeship and all of our other openings through our careers page.
+Find out more about the CBOBS instructor position and all of our other openings through our careers page.